This tutorial covers:

 - Deploy the app to Elastic Beanstalk

-- Create a configuration file to build the application on CircleCI
+- Create a CI/CD configuration file to build the application on CircleCI

 - Push the project to a repository on GitHub

-- Provide Amazon credentials and authenticate using the AWS Elastic Beanstalk orb
+- Add Amazon credentials to your pipeline to authenticate using the AWS Elastic Beanstalk orb

 Deploying the app to Elastic Beanstalk